jamesrochabrun/Argus/README.md

 ### Testing a Specific UI Component

 ```
-You: "Let me select a region to test for bugs"
+You: "Let me select a region to test"

 Claude: [Calls select_record_and_analyze]
         [Opens visual selector overlay]
 You:    [Drag to select the component area]
+Claude: [Asks: "Which analysis mode?"]
+You:    [Select mode based on need]
-Claude: [Records selected region for specified duration]
+Claude: [Records selected region]
-        [Analyzes with find_bugs mode]
+        [Analyzes with chosen mode]
-        [Returns bug report]
+        [Returns analysis report]
 ```

 ---